Karaborg/My-Ansible-Notes/README.md

 ### Ansible Configuration
 So, if we connect to our Ansible container which is **ubuntu-c**, and enter `ansible --version`, we can see there is no **config file** exist yet.
 To set this configuration file, there are 4 ways:

 1. **ANSIBLE_CONFIG** as environmental variable, with a filename target.
-   a.
-Create ansible.cfg file and use `export ANSIBLE_CONFIG=<PATH_TO_DIRECTORY>/ansible.cfg`
+   1. Create ansible.cfg file and use `export ANSIBLE_CONFIG=<PATH_TO_DIRECTORY>/ansible.cfg`
 2. ./ansible.cfg in the current directory.
-   a.
-Create a directory, create a ansible.cfg file under that directory.
+   1. Create a directory, create a ansible.cfg file under that directory.
-   b.
-If you check the **config file** under that directory, ansible will use the closest ansible file.
+   2. If you check the **config file** under that directory, ansible will use the closest ansible file.
 3. ¬/.ansible.cfg file a hidden in the users home directory.
 4. /etc/ansible/ansible.cfg which is typically provided.
-   a.
-If you are using this type of configuration, it will be overwritten everytime when you use the other 3 ways.
+   1. If you are using this type of configuration, it will be overwritten everytime when you use the other 3 ways.

 > The list above listed as most **priority** to less.